-I hear that record collectors today call this particular record one of the "Holy Grail" of 7 inch records from those days.
+I hear that record collectors today call this particular record one of the "Holy Grail" of 7-inch records from those days.
 Why?
-Two former Rotters and the later on original drummer for M.I.A.!
+Two former Rotters and the later the original drummer for M.I.A.!
 Peter MacKenzie was famous for quitting an extremely famous pop band (Berlin - "Take My Beath Away) before they became huge and had a Billboard #1 single!

 But, back then, when we made these records, I couldn't give them away!
 Now, , someone paid over thirteen-hundred dollars for one!?
 (Actually saw it on another auction at $1,780!)

 I was so happy to see this news!
 It was the best present I have received in years.
 Thank you so much for allowing me to brag!